MicrosoftDocs/VBA-Docs/api/Excel.SeriesCollection.Add.md

 ## Example

-This example creates a new series in Chart1.
+This example creates a new series on Chart1.
 The data source for the new series is range B1:B10 on Sheet1.

 ```vb